cdoublev/css/doc/parse/README.md

 > A component value is one of the preserved tokens, a function, or a simple block.

-[`Element.style.setProperty(property, value)`](https://drafts.csswg.org/cssom/#dom-cssstyledeclaration-setproperty) should store the CSS declaration(s) in `Element.style` for the `property` (or its longhands) given as its first argument (step 8 or 9).
-The CSS declaration value is the list of component values resulting from *parse as a CSS value* with the input string `value` given as its second argument (step 5).

-Reading *parse as a CSS value* and subjacent procedures from CSSOM and Syntax, the CSS declaration value is a list of component values that should be nearly identical to the list of tokens resulting from normalizing (tokenizing) the input string `value`:
+Reading *parse a CSS value* and subjacent procedures from CSSOM and Syntax, the CSS declaration value is a list of component values that should be nearly identical to the list of tokens resulting from normalizing (tokenizing) the input string `value`:

 - [parse a CSS value](https://drafts.csswg.org/cssom/#parse-a-css-value):
   > 1. Let `list` be the value returned by invoking **parse a list of component values** from `value`.